 Integration with Enhanced WebAssign.
 The textbook's tight integration with Enhanced WebAssign content facilitates an online learning environment that helps students improve their problem-solving skills and gives them a variety of tools to meet their individual learning styles.
 Extensive user data gathered by WebAssign were used to ensure that the problems most often assigned were retained for this new edition.
 In each chapter's problems set, the top quartile of problems assigned in Enhanced WebAssign have cyan-shaded problem numbers in the Annotated Instructor's Edition for easy identification, allowing professors to quickly and easily find the most popular problems assigned in Enhanced WebAssign.
-New Analysis Model tutorials added for this edition have already been discussed (see page x).
+The new, unique Integrated Tutorials in Enhanced WebAssign and the Analysis Model tutorials added for this edition have already been discussed (see pages ix and x).
 Master It tutorials help students solve problems by having them work through a stepped-out solution.
-Problems with Master It torials are indicated in each chapter's problem set with a icon.
-In addition, Watch It solution videos are indicated in each chapter's problem set with a problem.
+Problems with Master It tutorials are indicated in each chapter's problem set with a Micon.
+In addition, Watch It solution videos are indicated in each chapter's problem set with a W icon and explain fundamental problem-solving strategies to help students step through the problem.